smogon/pokemon-showdown/mods/gennext/README.md

 NEXT's "don't change" list.
 The result is a metagame that feels a lot like a new generation: existing OU threats stay mostly the same, but many new threats and strategies are introduced.

+And yes, we know that "no base stat changes" has been broken in Gen 6.
+We're still not doing it, because our approach has been working quite well so far.

 Recent changes
 ------------------------------------------------------------------------